Being emotionally available isn’t as easy as it sounds.

-It’s very clear that the emotionally unavailable partner has a lot of internal battles going on.
-It also explains why they struggle to be there for their partners when their partners want or need them to be.
+It’s clear that the emotionally unavailable partner has a lot of internal battles going on.
+It also explains why they struggle to be there for their partners when they need them.

 1) Take a hard look at the beliefs you have about yourself in your relationship.